juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

-A recommendation engine is the criteria used to provide suggestions to users, allowing them to discover related value units (content) at the right touchpoint in their user journey.
-This related content complements what they’re looking for or solves the problem more efficiently.
+A recommendation engine is the criteria used to provide suggestions to users, allowing them to discover related value units at the right touchpoint in their user journey.
+The recommended value units either complement what they’re looking for or solves the problem more efficiently.